yukitakahashi1/Corrections_Gender_Experiment/README.md

 These codes are written by me for my paper <a href="https://yukitakahashi1.github.io/files/Correction.pdf" target="_blank">The Cost of Corrections in Group Work</a>.

-# oTree and Python codes for an experiment on corrections and gender
+# Codes for an experiment on corrections and gender